 Save the World through Local Travel

 If walking and volunteering aren’t enough to convince one about the wonders of local travel, how about the carbon cost of air travel?
 Trust me.
 I’ve taken my fair share of plane rides and have a daily commute on a clogged highway.
-I know too many people in the world who don’t have time to reach Cambodia by bicycle and I don’t want to discourage anyone from seeing Angkor Wat.
+I know too many people in the world who don’t have time to reach Cambodia by bicycle.
+Now, I don’t want to discourage anyone from seeing Angkor Wat or other places to visit in that wonderful country.
 I understand your wish to travel the world via planes, trains, and automobiles but think about just how much energy can be saved by sacrificing a vacation or two (if you’ve got them to spare, of course) through some local travel.

 Things may change as airline technology moves toward a friendly footprint but for now, travel locally at least part of the time and you’ll be doing the planet a favor.
 It’s not boring and easy to step outside and explore something new.
 “Fun”, “selfless”, and “planet-conscious” are words that should come up when thinking about a simple walk or short drive to a nearby town or city.
 Think about that as you’re out for a walk after reading this and be sure to spread the idea of local travel to everyone you know.
 And…go!